 Jerry Grohovsky is co-founder and president of JPG & Associates, Inc., a technical communication company based out of Minneapolis/St. Paul since 1993.
 Jerry received a BA in journalism and mass communications from the University of Minnesota, and has more than 30 years of experience in technical writing and marketing communications.
 Immediately after graduation, he entered the technical writing field.
 Over the years, he held various communication roles as a direct-employee and contractor for both startups and fortune-5oo companies.
 Some of Jerry’s professional titles included: senior technical writer, marketing writer, technical illustrator, technical publications manager, and freelance writer He has been a member of the STC for more than 25 years, and also has memberships in AMWA and MTRN.
 Jerry is a frequent panelist, contributor, presenter, and technical communication career advisor for several under-graduate and post-graduate university technical communication programs in Minnesota and Wisconsin.
 Connect with Jerry.

 JoAnn has a PhD in English.
 She led the technical writing program at the Colorado School of Mines and founded the MSTC program at the University of Colorado-Denver.
 She then devoted her energy full time to building Comtech Services, an information development consultancy, and founding the Center for Information-Development Management (CIDM).
 Many University of Minnesota students have used her many books in their courses, including the original Managing Your Documentation Projects.
 She led Comtech for 40 years, retiring in 2017 with the sale of the company.
 She is now engaged in writing information-development standards for the International Standard Organization (ISO) and working on environmental projects for Evergreen Audubon and Conservation Colorado.
+She is also a volunteer editor for Cornell Lab of Ornitholgy’s Birds of the World.
 Read more about JoAnn Hackos.

 A native of Japan, Aki Ito is an experienced localization professional who has worked in the industry since 1996 in sales, operation management, and consulting.
 Aki has served as a member and chair of the board of directors of the Globalization and Localization Association (GALA).
 He served as the team interpreter for the Colorado Rockies in 2000.
-He currently serves on the editorial board for MultiLingual magazine.
+He currently serves on the editorial board for MultiLingual magazine and on the advisory board for EDUinLOC, a global platform to enable communication between academics and the localization industry.
 Prior to his involvement in the localization industry, Aki was an account executive at Dell in the United States and Japan, selling personal computers and networking solutions to multinational companies for their worldwide implementations.
 Aki has an MBA in international marketing and a BA in international relations.

 Jacqui graduated from the University of Minnesota in 2017 with a BS in technical writing & communication.
 During her time at the U, she studied abroad at the University of Limerick, Ireland, and wrote a senior thesis on web accessibility in higher education.
-Jacqui currently works as a technical writer for a Minneapolis-based company, Graco Inc. At Graco, Jacqui is fleshing out process documentation and working to integrate usability and user-centered design into the product design process.
+After graduation, Jacqui worked as a technical writer before transitioning into the field of user experience (UX).
+As a UX design researcher at U.S. Bank, Jacqui conducts research on how digital financial products can support customers' larger life goals.

-Sam Racine is a Global Proposal Manager, leading the creation and delivery of compelling business tenders and client presentations.
+Sam Racine is the Global Win Strategy Lead, championing her team through the creation and delivery of compelling business tenders and client presentations, conducting Win Loss reviews, and facilitating new forms of sales collateral and media.
 Sam has a PhD in Rhetoric, Scientific, and Technical Communication from the University of Minnesota.
-She has been with Unisys for 18 years in many communication and client-facing roles.
-Sam holds six patents in user interface design, is certified as a Six Sigma Black Belt for improvements in consultative selling, and designed the facilitation methodology for Unisys Centers of Innovation.
+She has been with Unisys for 22 years in many communication and client-facing roles.
+Sam holds six patents in user interface design, is certified as a Six Sigma Black Belt for improvements in consultative selling, and designed the facilitation methodology for Unisys Centers of Innovation and our internal Win Shaping Labs.
 Her focus on effective communication has been noted by clients and pursuit teams in the achievement of several $100M+ deals, including strategic opportunities in new markets.
-She is often overheard asking her teammates “what ethos are we creating?” when reviewing proposal documents.
+She is often overheard by her dog muttering "why or why should our clients care" when reviewing strategies and proposals.
 Connect with Sam on LinkedIn.

 University of Minnesota